Are Grants Worth Applying For in 2026?

 Telling ourselves these (negative) things prevents us from applying for pitch competitions, fellowships, residency programs, and accelerators we may have qualified for.

 Lastly, because grant opportunities come and go, it’s easy to prioritize other tasks that seem more pressing, like selling artwork or pursuing paid gigs.
-Hey, I understand that in this economy, we need to do what it takes to put food on the table.
+Hey, I understand in this economy, we need to do what it takes to put food on the table.

-However, in 2025, I see grants becoming a more significant income stream for creators.
+However, in 2026, I see grants becoming a more significant income stream for creators.

 The bottom line is that grants are out there.
 If we shift our perspective, believe in ourselves, and take action, we can make the most of the possibilities that come our way.

-Read Next: How I Make Time For Grant Applications With a Hectic Schedule
+Read Next: How I Make Time For Grant Applications with a Hectic Schedule

-In 2025, countless organizations are eager to support projects and initiatives that resonate with their missions.
+In 2026, countless organizations are eager to support projects and initiatives that resonate with their missions.

 Opportunities are abundant and can be yours with the right mindset and effort.

-There’s money out there waiting for you—don’t hesitate to reach for it!
+There’s money out there waiting for you, don’t hesitate to reach for it!

 For more inspiring stories of creators winning grant funding they found through our newsletter, read: